Sopwith Cuckoo: Operational history

 In service, the aircraft was generally popular with pilots because the airframe was strong and water landings were safe.
-The T.1 was easy to control and was fully aerobatic without a torpedo payload.
-The Arab engine proved unsatisfactory, however, and approximately 20 T.1s were converted to use Wolseley Viper engines.
-These aircraft, later designated Cuckoo Mk.
+The T.1 was easy to control and was fully aerobatic without a torpedo.
+The Arab engine proved unsatisfactory and approximately 20 T.1s were converted to use Wolseley Viper engines.
+These aircraft, later called Cuckoo Mk.
 IIs, could be distinguished by the Viper's lower thrust line.
-The Arab-engined variant was designated Cuckoo Mk.
-I.

-The Cuckoo's operational career ended when the last unit to use the type, No. 210 Squadron, disbanded at Gosport on 1 April 1923.
+The Arab-engined variant was named Cuckoo Mk.
+I. The Cuckoo's operational career ended when the last unit to use the type, 210 Squadron, disbanded at Gosport on 1 April 1923.
 The Cuckoo was replaced in service by the Blackburn Dart.